artdecocode/competent/documentary/1-API/1-make-comps.md

 <!-- Additional options are accepted.
 When a map of imports is passed, it allows to import components from the specified locations. -->

+There are _Plain_ and _Preact_ components.
+By default, the assumption is that there are _Preact_ components in the map passed in options.
+When `preact` option is set to false, only plain logic is enabled, skipping the _Preact_ imports and externs.

 %~ width="25"%